 It’s generally recommended you go through your fridge at least once a week to throw away expired food and clean up any spills or stains.
 You should avoid using solvent or abrasive cleaning products inside your fridge as this can damage it and create an unpleasant taste in your food.
 Instead, if you don’t have a cleaning product specifically designed for fridges, use a mixture of water and vinegar for best effects.

-surfaces with a mixture of water and dishwashing liquid and clean the interior with a mixture of a tablespoon of baking powder and half a litre of warm water.
-This will avoid leaving unpleasant odours and tastes behind while making sure your fridge is nice and clean.
+You should also give your fridge a proper ‘deep’ clean at least a couple times a year.
+Wipe the exterior surfaces with a mixture of water and dishwashing liquid, and then clean the interior with a mixture of a tablespoon of baking powder and half a litre of warm water.
+This will avoid leaving unpleasant odors and tastes behind while making sure your fridge is nice and clean.